Hon. Thomas Hunter Vere Cochrane1

 M, #52896, b.
 14 December 1852, d.
 19 April 1932

-Sir William Watson Cheyne of Leagarth, 1st Bt. was born on 14 December 1852.1 He was the son of Andrew Cheyne.2 He married, firstly, Mary Emma Servanté, daughter of Reverend William Servanté, on 29 January 1887.1 He married, secondly, Margaret Smith, daughter of George Smith, on 12 December 1894.1 He died on 19 April 1932 at age 79.1
+Sir William Watson Cheyne of Leagarth, 1st Bt. was born on 14 December 1852.1 He was the son of Andrew Cheyne.3 He married, firstly, Mary Emma Servanté, daughter of Reverend William Servanté, on 29 January 1887.1 He married, secondly, Margaret Smith, daughter of George Smith, on 12 December 1894.1 He died on 19 April 1932 at age 79.1

-Sir William Watson Cheyne of Leagarth, 1st Bt. graduated from University of Edinburgh, Edinburgh, Midlothian, Scotland, with a Bachelor of Medicine (M.B.).1 He graduated from University of Edinburgh, Edinburgh, Midlothian, Scotland, with a Master of Surgery (C.M.).1 He was Hunterian Professor, Royal College of Surgeons between 1888 and 1890.1 He was invested as a Fellow, Royal College of Surgeons (F.R.C.S.).1 He was Consulting Surgeon to the Forces in South Africa between 1900 and 1901.1 He fought in the Boer War between 1900 and 1901, where he was mentioned din despatches.1 He was created 1st Baronet Cheyne, of Fetlar, Zetland [U.K.] on 20 July 1908.1 He held the office of Honorary Surgeon-in-Ordinary to HM King George V in 1910.1 He was Professor of Clinical Surgery at King's College Hospital, London, England.1 He gained the rank of Surgeon Rear-Admiral in the service of the Royal Navy.1 He was President of Council of the Royal College of Surgeons between 1914 and 1917.1 He held the office of Member of Parliament (M.P.) for Edinburgh and St. Andrews Universities between 1917 and 1918.1 He was invested as a Companion, Order of the Bath (C.B.).1 He held the office of Member of Parliament (M.P.) for Scottish Universities between 1918 and 1923.1 He was decorated with the Lister Memorial Medal (and prize for distinguished surgical work).1 He was Consulting Surgn King's Coll Hosp and Examiner in Surgery at London U, Ld Lieutenant Orkney and Shetland Islands , Hunterian Prof Royal Coll Surgeons 1888–90, Consulting Surgn Forces S Africa 1900–01 (despatches, medal) and Naval Medical Dept, Sur in 1919.1 He held the office of Lord-Lieutenant of Orkney and Shetland Islands between 1919 and 1930.1 He was invested as a Fellow, Royal Society (F.R.S.).1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).1 He was awarded the honorary degree of Doctor of Law (LL.D.) by University of Edinburgh, Edinburgh, Midlothian, Scotland.1 He was awarded the honorary degree of Doctor of Science (D.Sc.) by Oxford University, Oxford, Oxfordshire, England.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Birmingham University, Birmingham, Warwickshire, England.1 He has an extensive biographical entry in the Dictionary of National Biography.3
+He graduated from University of Edinburgh, Edinburgh, Midlothian, ScotlandG, with a Bachelor of Medicine (M.B.)1 He graduated from University of Edinburgh, Edinburgh, Midlothian, ScotlandG, with a Master of Surgery (C.M.)1 He was Hunterian Professor, Royal College of Surgeons between 1888 and 1890.1 He was appointed Fellow, Royal College of Surgeons (F.R.C.S.)1 He fought in the Boer War between 1900 and 1901, where he was mentioned din despatches.1 He was Consulting Surgeon to the Forces in South Africa between 1900 and 1901.1 He was created 1st Baronet Cheyne, of Fetlar, Zetland [U.K.] on 20 July 1908.1 He was Professor of Clinical Surgery at King's College Hospital, London, EnglandG.1 He held the office of Honorary Surgeon-in-Ordinary to HM King George V in 1910.1 He gained the rank of Surgeon Rear-Admiral in the Royal Navy.1 He was President of Council of the Royal College of Surgeons between 1914 and 1917.1 He held the office of Member of Parliament (M.P.) for Edinburgh and St. Andrews Universities between 1917 and 1918.1 He was appointed Companion, Order of the Bath (C.B.)1 He held the office of Member of Parliament (M.P.) for Scottish Universities between 1918 and 1923.1 He was awarded the Lister Memorial Medal and prize for distinguished surgical work.1 He was Consulting Surgn King's Coll Hosp and Examiner in Surgery at London U, Ld Lieutenant Orkney and Shetland Islands , Hunterian Prof Royal Coll Surgeons 1888–90, Consulting Surgn Forces S Africa 1900–01 (despatches, medal) and Naval Medical Dept, Sur in 1919.1 He held the office of Lord-Lieutenant of Orkney and Shetland Islands between 1919 and 1930.1 He was appointed Fellow, Royal Society (F.R.S.)1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.)1 He was awarded the honorary degree of Doctor of Law (LL.D.) by University of Edinburgh, Edinburgh, Midlothian, ScotlandG.1 He was awarded the honorary degree of Doctor of Science (D.Sc.) by Oxford University, Oxford, Oxfordshire, EnglandG.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Birmingham University, Birmingham, Warwickshire, EnglandG.1 He has an extensive biographical entry in the Dictionary of National Biography.4

 Children of Sir William Watson Cheyne of Leagarth, 1st Bt. and Mary Emma Servanté